FinweLtd/doc-livesync-all/docs/articles/resolution.md

 Obviously, your computer must use much more than 10 x 10 pixels to draw the image on screen since the display pixels are really small and you need lots of them to draw a wide image.
-But your computer cannot magically recreate the detail that was lost when we scaled down the original image.
-Hence, its only option is to copy similar pixels that it loaded from the file side by side to create a larger image (a scaled up version).
-This resulting image on screen will have lots of pixels, meaning that it has high *screen resolution* ie. large size, but its *image resolution* would still be really low ie. very little detail.
+But your computer cannot magically recreate the detail that was permanently lost when we scaled down the original image.
+Hence, its only option is to copy same (or interpolated) pixels that it loaded from the file side by side to create a larger image (a scaled up version).
+This resulting image on screen will indeed have lots of pixels, meaning that it has high *screen resolution* ie. large size, but its *image resolution* would still be really low (very little detail).

 To make such a blurry image look good, you must either increase detail (image resolution) or decrease size (screen resolution).
-This is what *spatial resolution*, which we briefly mentioned in the beginning, is all about: the ability to distinguish detail from an image that has a certain physical size.
+This is what *spatial resolution*, which we briefly mentioned in the beginning, describes: the ability to distinguish detail from an image that has a certain physical size.
+Or, more simply put: the clarity of the image.
+Of course, spatial resolution is not just the value of pixels per inch; the properties of the system that created the image define the maximum spatial resolution an image can have.
+You can make it worse by manipulating image resolution and screen resolution, but not better.
+Well, maybe a little, by applying a filter that emphasizes certain features in it.

+When we talk about the final version of the image that is intended for being displayed (not edited), then the optimal relation between image resolution and screen resolution is that they are *equal*: screen resolution defines what will be drawn on screen ie. what user will see, therefore higher image resolution does not bring any benefit (but can cause downscaling artifacts) and lower image resolution leads to upscaling ie. less detail than what an equal resolution would provide.

 ### Print resolution